-When you're experiencing cyberbullying, it can sometimes feel like you’re stranded somewhere no-one else can get to, facing something that no-one else understands, and with nowhere to turn for help.
+When you're experiencing cyberbullying, it can sometimes feel like no-one else understands, and like there’s nowhere to turn for help.
 But you're never alone in dealing with cyberbullying.
 If you're wondering how to deal with cyberbullying, then read on for our cyberbullying strategies.

 Strategy 1: Don’t respond immediately